Jaime Carbonell

 Jaime Guillermo Carbonell (July 29, 1953 – February 28, 2020) was a computer scientist who made seminal contributions to the development of natural language processing tools and technologies.
-His extensive research in machine translation resulted in the development of several state-of-the-art language translation and artificial intelligence systems.
+His research in machine translation resulted in the development of several state-of-the-art language translation and artificial intelligence systems.
 He earned his B.S. degrees in Physics and in Mathematics from MIT in 1975 and did his Ph.D. under Dr. Roger Schank at Yale University in 1979.
-He joined Carnegie Mellon University as an assistant professor of computer science in 1979 and lived in Pittsburgh from then.
+He joined Carnegie Mellon University as an assistant professor of computer science in 1979 and moved to Pittsburgh.
 He was affiliated with the Language Technologies Institute, Computer Science Department, Machine Learning Department, and Computational Biology Department at Carnegie Mellon.

 His interests spanned several areas of artificial intelligence, language technologies and machine learning.
 In particular, his research focused on areas such as text mining (extraction, categorization, novelty detection) and in new theoretical frameworks such as a unified utility-based theory bridging information retrieval, summarization, free-text question-answering and related tasks.
 He also worked on machine translation, both high-accuracy knowledge-based MT and machine learning for corpus-based MT (such as generalized example-based MT).

 Career

 Carbonell was the Allen Newell Professor of Computer Science and head of the Language Technologies Institute at Carnegie Mellon University.
-He joined Carnegie Mellon in 1979 and became a key faculty member in the artificial intelligence area.
+He joined Carnegie Mellon in 1979, and became a key faculty member in the artificial intelligence area.
 He was appointed full professor in 1987, Newell Chair in 1995, and University Professor in 2012.

-He did his undergraduate studies at MIT, getting dual degrees in Mathematics and Physics.
+He completed his undergraduate studies at MIT.
+He received dual degrees in Mathematics and Physics.
 He received his Ph.D. in computer science from Yale University in 1979.

 At the time of his appointment, Carbonell was the youngest chaired professor in the School of Computer Science at CMU.
-He was considered creative, insightful, and highly productive as a researcher.
 His research spanned several areas of computer science, mostly in artificial intelligence, including: machine learning, data and text mining, natural language processing, very-large-scale knowledge bases, translingual information retrieval and automated summarization.
 He wrote more than 300 technical papers and gave over 500 invited or refereed-paper presentations (colloquia, seminars, panels, conferences, keynotes, etc.).
 He died following a long illness on February 28, 2020.
-Mona Talat Diab became the director of CMU's Language Technologies Institute in the Fall 2023.
+Mona Talat Diab became the director of CMU's Language Technologies Institute in 2023.